 And with that, our JavaScript should work perfectly.

-9. Publish Website
+9. Publish your website.

 Once you’ve finished coding your website, the last step is to upload your files to a hosting service so that people can visit your website.
 While you can open your website’s files in your web browser, other people won't be able to access your website until you upload it to a website hosting service.

-In addition to that, you'll also need a domain name for your website.
+In addition to that, you'll need a domain name for your website.
 If you use Cloudflare Pages, you can also purchase your domain name from Cloudflare Registrar.
 This is my personal approach because Cloudflare Registrar offers the absolute cheapest prices for domain names (and is also just generally a quality service).
 There are lots of other quality domain registrars that you can use, though.

 Once you upload your website's files to the host and point your domain name to those files, you'll have a working website that you coded from scratch.